Updated on July 23, 2013 Update:

-Cogwheel train tickets can be purchased directly at two points: official kiosks at Largo do Machado, in the nearby Laranjeiras district or at the kiosk in Candelária, in central Rio.
+Cogwheel train tickets can, as of this update, be purchased directly at the cogwheel station's ticket booth; at official kiosks at Largo do Machado, in the nearby Laranjeiras district; or at a similar kiosk in Candelária, in central Rio.
 The same points of sale do offer an admission/van transportation combo.

 A visit to the Statue of Christ the Redeemer on Corcovado Mountain is one of the best experiences a tourist in Rio de Janeiro can wish for.
 The view of Rio from the top of Corcovado and the statue itself are well worth the minor inconvenience of waiting in line for the cogwheel train during the high season.